nigel12341/discord-api-wrapper/SECURITY.md

 ## Reporting a Vulnerability

 To report a security vulnerability do not open a github issue.
-Instead email me at nigel@nigelchristiaans.nl!
+Instead email me at nigel@nigelchristiaans.nl or report it [here](https://github.com/nigel12341/discord-api-wrapper/security/advisories)!